-A temporary rise of the water level, as in a river or lake or along a seacoast, resulting in its spilling over and out of its natural or artificial confines onto land that is normally dry is termed as flood.
+A temporary rise of the water level, as in a river or lake or along a seacoast, resulting in its spilling over and out of its natural or artificial confines onto land that is normally dry.
 Floods are usually caused by excessive runoff from precipitation or snowmelt, or by coastal storm surges or other tidal phenomena [1].
 Flooding is the gathering of water where there is usually none or the overflow of excess water from a stream, river, lake, reservoir, or coastal body of water onto nearby floodplains.
 Floods are natural events that are deemed harmful only when people and property are affected.
-Floods caused more property damage as compared to other natural hazards.
+Floods caused more property damage as compared to other natural hazard.
 Floods cause damages to structures, roads, bridges and other features from high speed of flow and due to wastage carried by floodwaters.
-Floods also cause economic losses through shutting down of government businesses facilities; and interrupt communication; disturb utilities such as water and sewerage services; contribute for excessive expenditures for emergency reaction; and generally disturb the normal working of a society [2].
+Floods also cause economic losses through shutting down of businesses and government facilities; interrupt communication; disturb utilities such as water and sewerage services; contribute for excessive expenditures for emergency reaction; and generally disturb the normal working of a society [2].

 Pakistan is one of the most natural disaster-prone countries in the world.
 Natural disasters often result in great losses, in terms of both materials and people's lives.
 Four provinces, AJK and Gilgit Baltistan are vulnerable to one or the other geo-climatic disaster.
 Over 40% of landmass is vulnerable to earthquakes, 6% to cyclone, 60% to floods and 25% of the barani land under cultivation is vulnerable to drought.
-Extreme floods in 2010 resulted the loss in terms of lives and the assets destroyed have been incalculable.
+Extreme floods in 2010 results the loss in terms of lives and assets have been incalculable.
 A disaster wipes out the gains achieved in decades of development in the affected area.
-Repeated disasters threaten sustainable development and destroy decades of human efforts and investments, thereby placing new demands on society for reconstruction and rehabilitation [3].
+Repeated disasters threaten sustainable development in Pakistan disasters destroy decades of human effort and investments, thereby placing new demands on society for reconstruction and rehabilitation [3].

-Approximately 84176 houses are damaged across the eight districts of the province Punjab, Pakistan.
+Approximately 84176 houses are damaged across the eight districts of the province.
 According to the last updates shared by the Relief and Cries Management Cell.

-About 8 million people were affected by flood across the province and damaged 1.45 million acres of agriculture land in district Bhakkar, Layyah, Muzaffargarh, Dera Ghazi Khan and Rajanpur [4].
+About 8 million people were affected by flood across the province and damaged 1.45 million acres of agriculture land areas including Bhakkar, Layyah, Muzaffargarh, Dera Ghazi Khan and Rajanpur [4].

-In Pakistan, floods became responsible for displacement of two million people and left more than 10 million at risk of disease outbreak lacking access to clean water.
-The displaced population which is physically inaccessible to relief workers due to damaged infrastructure, faces threats of disease, starvation and dehydration.
-According to experts, the floods will leave their impact on Pakistan and the region for years or decades [5].
+After flood in Pakistan displaced two million people and left more than 10 million at risk of disease outbreak because they lack access to clean water, renewed flooding in Pakistan has displaced an additional one million people over the past 48 hours alone, setting back a relief effort that has struggled due to paltry donations.
+The displaced, often physically inaccessible to relief workers due to Pakistan's badly damaged infrastructure, face threats of disease, starvation and dehydration.
+However, even once the immediate humanitarian crises of the flood pass, experts say the floods will leave their impact on Pakistan and the region for years or decades [5].